Please find a full transcript below:

 Matt: Every time we looked at a candidate, I hired the best person for that particular job.
 Why should I care, or why should anybody care if it’s a man or a woman?
 It just worked out that that’s where we are.
 I’m very happy.

 Susan: Well and you know, I think that that’s one of the things that we focus on too.
-We want to build the confidence in many women, because that’s a lot of the problem, is that they don’t have the confidence to present themselves like a man would.
+We want to build confidence in many women, because that’s a lot of the problem, is that they don’t have the confidence to present themselves as a man would.
 It’s, I don’t understand it.
-As the outgoing extroverted person, I’m always going to be out there.
+As an outgoing extroverted person, I’m always going to be out there.
 But a lot of women are taught not to do that.
 Whether it’s been culturally or in school, or by different parents.
 A lot of different, depending on your upbringing, a lot of different backgrounds.